 - data with great scientific, historical or cultural significance

-3. Is there a reason why you wish to deviate from the principle of preservation of data and of the minimum preservation term of 5 years? (max.
+3. What's the reason why you wish to deviate from the principle of preservation of data and of the minimum preservation term of 5 years? (max.
 700 characters)

 In case keeping (some of) the data for at least 5 years after the end of the research is not possible, explain why this is so.
 Reasons could include: